georgbasler/Controllability/README.md

 If you have comments on the tool, or if you receive an error message, please send the error output and the file 'ErrorXYZ_<date,time>', which is created with the date and time the error occurred, to Georg Basler.

+## Citation

+If this software is useful for your work, please include the following reference in your publication or redistribution:

+Georg Basler, Zoran Nikoloski, Abdelhalim Larhlimi, Albert-László Barabási, Yang-Yu Liu (2012): Control of fluxes in metabolic networks.
+Genome Research, 26: 956-968. https://doi.org/10.1101/gr.202648.115